AdCOVID COVID-19 Vaccine Description

 AdCOVID COVID-19 Vaccine News

-June 29, 2021 - Altimmune, Inc. provided an update on its AdCOVID investigational vaccine to prevent COVID-19.
+June 29, 2021 - Altimmune, Inc. updated its AdCOVID investigational vaccine to prevent COVID-19.
 The Company also provided an update on its T-COVID Phase 1/2 clinical trial to evaluate the potential of T-COVID to prevent clinical worsening in patients with early COVID-19.
-Altimmune will discontinue further development of AdCOVID and focus its resources on its ongoing obesity and liver programs.
+As a result, Altimmune will discontinue further development of AdCOVID and focus its resources on its ongoing obesity and liver programs.

 May 17, 2021 - The company confirmed a topline phase 1 study data readout is anticipated in June 2021, the initiation of preclinical evaluation of AdCOVID vaccine candidates targeting E484K variants, including P.1, B.1.351, and B.1.617, and initiation of a Phase 2 trial with a variant AdCOVID vaccine candidate expected in Q4 2021.

-May 10, 2021 - Altimmune, Inc. announced positive results from a preclinical study of AdCOVID in a SARS-CoV-2 challenge model of infection.
-In this study, a single intranasal dose of AdCOVID provided sterilizing immunity in the lungs of vaccinated mice, in contrast to the development of dense pulmonary infection and disease in the lungs of non-vaccinated mice following infection with SARS-CoV-2.
+May 10, 2021 - Altimmune, Inc. announced positive results from a preclinical study of AdCOVID in a SARS-CoV-2 challenge infection model.
+In this study, a single intranasal dose of AdCOVID provided sterilizing immunity in the lungs of vaccinated mice, in contrast to the development of dense pulmonary infection and disease in non-vaccinated mice following infection with SARS-CoV-2.
 The UAB researchers, led by Fran Lund, Ph.D., have found that a single intranasal dose provided sterilizing immunity in the lungs of vaccinated animals.
 In contrast, the lungs of non-vaccinated animals showed dense pulmonary infection and disease following infection with SARS-CoV-2, the virus that causes COVID-19.